 “The stakes are too high to allow the president to install an unconfirmed lackey to lead the Department of Justice – a lackey whose stated purpose, apparently, is undermining a major investigation into the president.
 Unless the courts intercede, this troubling move creates a plain road map for persistent and deliberate evasion by the executive branch of the Senate’s constitutionally mandated advice and consent.
 Indeed, this appointment appears planned to accomplish that goal,” said Whitehouse.

 “Donald Trump cannot subvert the Constitution to protect himself and evade accountability.
 We want the court to make clear that the Senate must confirm Matthew Whitaker’s appointment as Acting Attorney General—otherwise this temporary appointment violates the Constitution’s Appointments Clause.
 Without exception for President Trump’s allies, principal officers who report directly to the President must be subject to a hearing and confirmed by the Senate,” said Hirono.

-Because President Trump has denied the Senate the opportunity to consider whether Matthew Whitaker is fit to serve as a principal Officer of the United States, the full scope of concerns about Acting Attorney General Whitaker is unknown.
-However, issues that have come to light through public reporting underscore the importance of the Senate’s constitutional responsibility to offer advice and consent before high-level executive administrators assume office.
+Because President Trump denied the Senate the opportunity to consider whether Matthew Whitaker was fit to serve as a principal Officer of the United States, the full scope of concerns about Acting Attorney General Whitaker were unknown.
+However, issues that were brought to light through public reporting underscored the importance of the Senate’s constitutional responsibility to offer advice and consent before high-level executive administrators assume office.

 President Trump’s violation of the Constitution’s Appointments Clause, unilaterally preventing members of the Senate from voting on whether or not to consent to Matthew Whitaker serving as a principal Officer, left Senators no choice but to seek a remedy through the courts.